crayon7912/KOReader.patches/README.md

 <img width="480" height="191" alt="Rounded corners" src="https://github.com/user-attachments/assets/c52f7fe7-e519-422f-9321-65b9e5afebe2" />

 This patch adds rounded corners to book covers in mosaic menu view.

 Download the icons folder (bw/coloured) and place the icons in koreader/icons

+Currently the rounded corners make the 'description hint tag' on the top right side of the book to become detached from the cover due to rounding off.

+For now I turn off the "Show hint for books with description" so it looks clean, I may make a fix for this in the future.

 ## 🞂 2-faded-finished-books.lua